Hackers News Hackers News

 • Flawless, seamless integration with CrowdStrike Falcon EDR.

-• Excellent hybrid analysis that combines static and dynamic traits.
+• Excellent hybrid analysis combining static and dynamic traits.

 Cons:

-• The best value is heavily dependent on already being in the CrowdStrike ecosystem.
+• The best value is heavily dependent on already being within the CrowdStrike ecosystem.

 • Standalone pricing outside of the Falcon platform can be prohibitive.